Sports Medicine

 Bipolar Outcomes Question

 Q: How do bipolar OCA outcomes compare to unipolar?
-A: Worse - approximately 65% survivorship at 10 years vs 80%+ - Bipolar (kissing) lesions involving both articulating surfaces have lower success rates than single-surface OCA.
+A: Substantially worse - Bipolar (kissing) lesions involving both articulating surfaces have markedly lower survivorship than single-surface (unipolar) OCA.
+Bipolar grafting is a recognised independent predictor of graft failure, alongside older age and uncorrected malalignment.

-• Some centers import from US tissue banks
+• Some regions import grafts from US tissue banks where domestic supply is scarce

 Documentation Standards